JonnoFTW/jonnoftw.github.com/_posts/2018-04-04-building-tensorflow-with-opencl-support-on-ubuntu-1604.md

 sudo apt install -y make build-essential libssl-dev zlib1g-dev libbz2-dev libreadline-dev libsqlite3-dev wget curl llvm libncurses5-dev xz-utils tk-dev env PYTHON_CONFIGURE_OPTS="--enable-shared" MAKEOPTS="-j 8" pyenv install 3.6.5
 pyenv local 3.6.5
-pip install wheel
+pip install wheel numpy
 ```

 ### Get The ComputeCPP SYCL Implementation

-Tensorflow uses the SYCL standard to convert CUDA code into OpenCL code.
+Tensorflow can use the [SYCL](https://www.khronos.org/sycl) interface to seamlessly run device agnostic c++ code on an OpenCL enabled device.
 There is an open source template based library called [triSYCL](https://github.com/triSYCL/triSYCL).
 It requires c++17 support and thus you probably need to build your own gcc from a recent release.
 I won't cover it here but you can if you want to.

 Sign up here and get your computecpp library: